Product

 The following PSA tools are highly rated by IT professionals:

 • ConnectWise PSA: This IT management platform for MSPs integrates project management, time tracking, billing, and reporting to offer complete visibility into business operations.
-Interested businesses must request a pricing quote from ConnectWise's website.
+Its pricing, however, is not transparent.

 • SuperOps: It combines RMM and PSA functionalities in one modern software tool.
 SuperOps features automated invoicing, smart tracking, remote access, and proactive alerts to simplify operations.
-It offers different pricing plans ranging between $89 and $179 per month.
+It offers different pricing plans ranging from $89 to $179 per month.

-• HaloPSA: This flexible and intuitive PSA tool helps MSPs automate asset tracking, project management, costing analysis, and client billing.
+• HaloPSA: This flexible and intuitive PSA tool helps MSPs automate asset tracking, project management, cost analysis, and client billing.
 HaloPSA integration is supported by different IT management software like Level RMM for more efficient operations.
-It costs around $99 to $119 per month, depending on the company size.
+It costs around $99 to $119 per month, depending on the agents managed.
+There’s also a minimum onboarding fee of $4,000.

 9. Help Desk and Ticketing Systems